Date Snickers are a homemade version of the traditional candy bar, incorporating dates as a key ingredient.

 Dark chocolate contains cocoa solids, which are a good source of antioxidants.
 It also contains less sugar and fat than milk chocolate.

-Learn more about the benefits of dark chocolate in this Age-Defying Dietitian blog post – “7 Cacao Benefits for Skin: Beauty from the Inside Out“.
+Learn more about the benefits of dark chocolate in our post – 7 Cacao Benefits for Skin: Beauty from the Inside Out.

 Peanuts